tanerizawa/DEAR_FLUTTER/backend/README.md

 `MusicKeywordService`, requests song suggestions via `MusicSuggestionService`, performs a lightweight YouTube search to resolve a `youtube_id`, and finally stores the resulting `AudioTrack` in memory via `set_latest_music`.
-The most recent track can be fetched from `/music/latest`.
+The most recent track can be fetched from `/music/latest`, which the Flutter app polls every 15 minutes.